-No Impact.
+Less Than Significant Impact.
 The proposed project involves construction of a gymnasium, increasing the recreational facilities capacity of the existing middle school.
 Although the proposed project would slightly reduce the turf playfield area of the middle school, the remaining area provides adequate green space for students, and no replacement playfield or other recreational facilities would be necessary.
-The proposed project would not result in adverse physical effect on the environment other than discussed throughout this Initial Study.
-No impact would occur, and no mitigation measures are required.
+The proposed project would not result in adverse physical effects on the environment other than those discussed throughout this Initial Study.
+Impacts would not be significant, and no mitigation measures are required.